 It can be tough to spot these devices, but if you look closely at any credit-card swiping device and the PIN pad, you might be able to identify them.
 Look for different colors or types of plastic.
 If any plastic pieces stick out, try wiggling them.
 If anything looks off, don’t use the machine, and call the police.
 You can also make sure that you’re using a chip card (if you don’t have one, ask your bank for one) because these are more secure than the old-school magnetic stripe cards.
 Make sure to regularly check your account balance as well so that if you do become a victim of fraud, you can report it quickly.

-Safeguarding yourself and your information will take a little bit of time and effort on your part.
+Safeguarding yourself, your information and preventing fraud will take a little bit of time and effort on your part.
 But, compared to the alternative of dealing with fraud after you become a victim, it’s a walk in the park.